MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 - AL: Initialize a snapshot debugging session locally
 - AL: Initialize a snapshot debugging session on cloud

 Choose whether to run the session on a cloud service or locally.
-The configuration file contains the following information:
+The configuration file contains the following information.
+For a full overview of configuration settings, see [Launch JSON file](devenv-json-launch-file.md#initialize-snapshot-debugging-settings).

 |Setting | Description |
 |--------|-------------|